 Not all treats are created equal, and some are definitely better options for your four-legged friend than others.

-The Nature’s Gift range of Mini Treats offers a nutritious, as well as tasty option available in Chicken, Kangaroo and Liver flavours.
+The Nature’s Gift range of Mini Treats are a great alternative.
+They are nutritous and come in a range of delicious flavours including Chicken, Kangaroo and Liver flavours.

-Nature’s Gift Mini Treats can also be offered daily, and they are easy to break up into smaller fragments, which means you can treat your pet without exceeding their daily allowance.
+Mini Treats can also be offered daily, and are easy to break up into smaller fragments, meaning you can treat your pet without exceeding their daily allowance.